 Each year property tax revenues are estimated using current taxable property values as provided by Miami-Dade County at the Town's levied millage rate.
 The revenue generated is budgeted at 95 percent of its gross value to take into account early payment discounts and other adjustments in accordance with Florida Statutes.
-The Miami Dade Property Appraiser's June 1, 2019 Estimated Taxable Value for the FY2020 budget is \$3,118,000,000.
-This value is 1% or \$31,979,466 higher than last year.
-The net increase is attributed to an increase of \$25,979,466 (0.8%) in existing property values and new construction of \$6,000,000 (0.2%).
-The FY2020 proposed budget has been prepared based upon maintaining the operating millage rate of 4.5000 mills.
+The Miami Dade Property Appraiser's July 1, 2019 Preliminary Taxable Value for the FY 2020 budget is \$3,116,633,395.
+This value is 1% or \$30,612,861 higher than last year.
+The net increase is attributed to an increase of \$24,282,483 (0.8%) in existing property values and new construction of \$6,330,378 (0.2%).
+The FY 2020 the adopted operating millage rate decreased 0.1000 mills, from 4.5000 mills to 4.4000 mills.
 The graph below illustrates the recent history and projections for the Town's property tax revenue.
-Property tax revenue forecasts are based on moderate annual increases of 1% on the property tax base due to rising property values, loss of exemptions, change in ownership, and buildout and renovation of property in FY2021 and FY2022.
+Property tax revenue forecasts are based on moderate annual increases of 1% on the property tax base due to rising property values, loss of exemptions, change in ownership, and buildout and renovation of property in FY 2021 and FY 2022.